awsdocs/amazon-athena-user-guide/doc_source/select.md

 Optional operator to select rows from a table based on a sampling method\.
  `BERNOULLI` selects each row to be in the table sample with a probability of `percentage`\.
 All physical blocks of the table are scanned, and certain rows are skipped based on a comparison between the sample `percentage` and a random value calculated at runtime\.
 With `SYSTEM`, the table is divided into logical segments of data, and the table is sampled at this granularity\.
-Either all rows from a particular segment are selected, or the segment is skipped based on a comparison between the sample `percentage` and a random value calculated at runtime\. `SYTSTEM` sampling is dependent on the connector\.
+Either all rows from a particular segment are selected, or the segment is skipped based on a comparison between the sample `percentage` and a random value calculated at runtime\. `SYSTEM` sampling is dependent on the connector\.
 This method does not guarantee independent sampling probabilities\.

 **\[ UNNEST \(array\_or\_map\) \[WITH ORDINALITY\] \]**
 Expands an array or map into a relation\.
 Arrays are expanded into a single column\.
 Maps are expanded into two columns \(*key*, *value*\)\.